National Rugby League: Provan-Summons trophy

 The 2017 edition of the Provan-Summons Trophy which was awarded to the Melbourne Storm.

 The Provan-Summons trophy is the NRL's main prize, awarded to the team that wins the premiership.
 Its sculptured design is similar to the Winfield Cup trophy, which was introduced for the 1982 NSWRFL season.
 It is a three-dimensional cast of a famous photo called The Gladiators, which depicts a mud-soaked Norm Provan of St. George and Arthur Summons of Western Suburbs embracing after the 1963 NSWRFL season's Grand Final.
 It was not officially named the Provan-Summons Trophy until 2013, the 50th anniversary of the 1963 Grand Final.
 The trophy is awarded following each grand final to the captain of the winning club.
-The trophy was mysteriously broken during grand final celebrations in 2021.
+The trophy was mysteriously broken during the grand final celebrations in 2021.

-Each player from the premiership winning side are also awarded Premiership Rings.
+Each player from the premiership-winning side is also awarded premiership rings.

 J. J. Giltinan Shield

 Created in 1951, the J. J. Giltinan Shield is awarded to the club that finished first on the NRL ladder after the premiership season concludes.
-Typically this team is known as the minor premiers.
+Typically, this team is known as the minor premiers.